LeandroCaniglia/Writings/GitHub Notes.md

 It is common in projects to require a commit squash (merging all different commits into a single one) before the set of commits is merged with the main repository.
 In other words, some estimation needs to be included for non-observable commits.

-Most  pull  requests  appear  as  non-merged even if they are actually merged -
+Most  pull  requests  appear  as  non-merged, even if they are actually merged -
+At least in some projects, one cannot rely on GitHub’s _Merged_ attribute of a pull request.
+Therefore, one have to use some heuristics to obtain better merge estimates.

+Many interesting repositories, especially those that migrated to GitHub, have an external issue database.

+Many active projects do not conduct all their software development in GitHub --
+_“Any  serious  project  would  have  to  have  some separate infrastructure - mailing lists, forums, irc channels and their archives, build farms, etc.  [...]
+Thus while GitHub and all other project hosts are used  for  collaboration,  they  are  not  and  can  not be a complete solution.”_